Barcelona Hotel Deals

 Call us on 0800 093 5555

 Barcelona’s wealth of arts, culture, and magical architecture leave a lasting impression on all who visit there.
-Make the most of our Barcelona hotel deals and discover all that this stylish city has to offer.
+Make the most of our Barcelona deals and discover all that Spain's second largest city has to offer.

 Park Güell was originally intended to be a housing development with attached gardens but when this idea was abandoned it was opened as a public garden instead.
 From the gingerbread-like houses to the harlequin-tiled salamander that sits at the entrance, the park conjures a wonderfully surreal atmosphere.
 The main terrace forms the heart of the park, with its winding, tiled bench in the shape of a sea serpent from which you can enjoy panoramic views across the city.